Skip to content

 time.sleep(CAPTURE_FREQ)

-# Print number and path of saved frames to console
+# Print number and directory of saved frames

 else: